Wine Flight: Types, Benefits and Creating Unique Flights

 Wine flights are a fantastic way to learn about wine.
 By bringing together similar wines and tasting them side by side, you’ll refine your palate so you can detect more subtleties with every sip.
-Here, we’ll tell you all you need to know to put together the perfect wine flight for comparative tasting.
-We’ll also talk about interesting wine tasting biases you can explore and ten wine flight ideas to try.
+Here, we’ll tell you all you need to know to prepare the perfect wine flight for comparative tasting.
+We’ll also discuss interesting wine tasting biases you can explore and ten wine flight ideas to try.

 What Makes a Good Wine Flight?

-If you’re just looking for a fun evening with friends, however, any theme will do.
+However, if you’re looking for a fun evening with friends, any theme will do.
 Even a silly theme (like amusing wine labels) will likely make for a memorable evening and introduce you to some new favorite wines.

 Wine Tasting Biases to Explore

-It’s pretty common for preconceived notions about wine to influence how people feel about them.
-In fact, there’s a famous study that was done by a French researcher, Frédéric Brochet, who collected tasting notes on identical bottles of a mid-range Bordeaux.
-They only differed in label.
-One was labeled as a cheap table wine, the other an expensive vintage.
+A famous study by a French researcher, Frédéric Brochet, explained the biases.
+He collected tasting notes on identical bottles of a mid-range Bordeaux, which differed in the label.
+One was labeled a cheap table wine, the other an expensive vintage.
 According to the study, the tasters called the wine with the cheap label “short, light, and faulty.”
 They described the supposed expensive vintage as “woody, complex, and round.”
 Such tasting biases are particularly interesting to use as the basis of wine tastings.

 The above study by Brochet is an example of price bias, in which people assume that expensive wines are better and thus rate them so.
 Many other blind tasting studies have also tested whether tasters can identify expensive wines out of a bunch of cheap ones, and the answer is generally no. Sommeliers can, but most wine drinkers will get just as much enjoyment from either.
 We suspect that the elitism that people expect of the wine industry is part of the reason this makes such a fun basis for a wine flight.
 Can you and your friends identify the most expensive bottle of wine in the line-up via blind tasting?

-Curiously, the people are also strongly influenced by wine color in how they describe wine flavors.
-In some of Brochet’s experiments, for example, he served a white wine that tasters described as “fresh, dry, honeyed, lively.”
-After adding a flavorless red dye to the very same wine, tasters now described it as they would a red wine.
+Curiously, the people are also strongly influenced by wine color in describing wine flavors.
+For example, in some of Brochet’s experiments, he served a white wine that tasters described as “fresh, dry, honeyed, lively.”
+After adding a flavorless red dye to the same wine, tasters now described it as a red wine.
 They called it “intense, spicy, supple, deep.”
-To get around this, you could potentially arrange a literal blind tasting (with blindfolds!) or use black, opaque wine glasses.
-You’d miss other aspects of the wine in not being able to see it, however.
+You could potentially arrange a literal blind tasting (with blindfolds!) or use black, opaque wine glasses to get around this.
+However, you’d miss other aspects of the wine in doing so as you will not be able to see it.

 This is another common bias based on the idea that some wine regions are superior to others.
 In one set of experiments, researchers labeled the same wine as being from France, California, or Texas.
-It turned out that all of them were the same Texan wine, but the people rated the wine better if it had labels from either of the other two locations.
-This is another reason that blind tastings are so important for proper wine judging.
+It turned out that all of them were the same Texan wine, but the people rated the wine better if it had labels from France or California.
+This is another reason that blind tastings are so crucial for proper wine judging.

 Types of Comparative Tastings